karanpratapsingh/system-design/README.md

 ### Storage

-If we assume each video is 100 MB on average, we will require about 500 TB of storage every day.
+If we assume each video is 100 MB on average, we will require about 5 PB of storage every day.

 $$
-5 \space million \times 100 \space MB = 500 \space TB/day
+50 \space million \times 100 \space MB = 5 \space PB/day
 $$

-And for 10 years, we will require an astounding 1,825 PB of storage.
+And for 10 years, we will require an astounding 18,250 PB of storage.

 $$
-500 \space TB \times 365 \space days \times 10 \space years = \sim 1,825 \space PB
+5 \space PB \times 365 \space days \times 10 \space years = \sim 18,250 \space PB
 $$

 ### Bandwidth

-As our system is handling 500 TB of ingress every day, we will require a minimum bandwidth of around 5.8 GB per second.
+As our system is handling 5 PB of ingress every day, we will require a minimum bandwidth of around 58 GB per second.

 $$
-\frac{500 \space TB}{(24 \space hrs \times 3600 \space seconds)} = \sim 5.8 \space GB/second
+\frac{5 \space PB}{(24 \space hrs \times 3600 \space seconds)} = \sim 58 \space GB/second
 $$

 ### High-level estimate